Gold Mine Tours

 Mining induced earthquakes, rock bursts and the formation of sinkholes.
 Arsenic, cyanide and other hazardous substances including Radon gas emanating from the gold mine dumps, abandoned gold mines and slimes dams.

-Not the highlight of our tour – but does show the damage caused by close to a century of gold mining.
-With the high background radiation in the area – not an area you wish to spend any length of time.
-But some people with no other options – do live in the area.
+Not the highlight of our tour – but does show the damage caused by over a century of gold mining.
+With the high background radiation in the area – due to natuaraly ocuring Uranium.
+Not an area you wish to spend any length of time.

 Acid Mine Drainage – the implication and the damage.